 Methane is responsible for up to 25% of global warming.
 Methane is the most prevalent greenhouse gas after CO2.

 Natural plant extracts are an attractive and effective alternative to synthetic products in animal health and have been shown to have significant ability in modulating rumen fermentation.
-Natural compounds from garlic have shown consistent methane reducing and propionate increasing capacity.
+In addition to its well-documented and long-known health and digestion benefits, natural compounds from garlic have shown consistent methane reducing and propionate increasing capacity.
 These health-promoting effects on ruminants have been confirmed with in-vitro, in-vivo and ex-vivo methods.

 Natural plant flavonoids including citrus extracts are known to have anti-inflammatory, antioxidant and antimicrobial properties and recent studies have revealed their ability to improve rumen fermentation.
 Neem Biotech, Mootral’s research arm, has put extensive resources into investigating the combination of these natural compounds and their synergistic relationship.

-All this to say, just a few grams of Mootral into the feed not only makes the ruminant climate-friendly but contains no harmful chemicals, all resulting in better health and performance prospects for the herd.
+All this to say, just a few grams of Mootral into the feed not only results in better health and performance prospects for the herd but also makes ruminants climate-friendly without containing any harmful chemicals.
+In summary, Mootral makes a significant contribution to animal health and welfare, climate change and farmer profitability.

 Martin, C., Morgavi D.P. and Doreau, M. 2010.
 Methane mitigation in ruminants: from microbe to farm scale.
 Animal 4(3): 351-365.